eschao/android-PageFlip/README.md

 #### 3. Area of clicking to flip

-  You can give a ratio of width from 0 to 0.5f to set an area for reponsing click event to trigger a page flip.
+  You can give a ratio of page width from 0 to 0.5f to set an area for reponsing click event to trigger a page flip.
 The default value is **0.5f**, which means the backfward flip will happen if you click the left half of screen and forward flip will start if you click the right half of screen in single page mode.

   Example:
   ```java